Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 }

-With the trace context now present in your log attributes, the final step is ensure that they're promoted into the standard Trace ID, Span ID, and Flags fields.
+Now that the trace context fields are present in your log attributes, the final step is ensuring that they're promoted into the standard Trace ID, Span ID, and Flags fields.

 yaml